ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 c.
 Functional Impact on Daily Life

-Concerns become more significant when behaviors affect:
+Behaviors become clinically significant when they affect:

 • Learning and academic progress